photography-mismasphotography-mismasphotography-mismasphotography-mismas

 HDR, Canon EOS 5D Mk4

-The sound of an early morning prayer felt very relaxing, so I was keep on returning back to Boudhanath Stupa in different time periods and every time time ended up praying with devotees, like hypnotized.
+The sound of an early morning prayer was very soothing, so I kept returning to Boudhanath Stupa at different times, and each time, I found myself praying with devotees, as if being hypnotised.

 All rights reserved by Mismas photography.

-Enlightenment ultimately means a release from dukkha, the mental and physical pains of life that keep a person attached to this world.
+Enlightenment ultimately represents a release from dukkha, the mental and physical suffering of life that binds a person to this world.

 shamans, Canon EOS 5D Mk4